 Tennis is played on the courts of the Banff Springs Hotel, or on the public courts located in the recreation ground near the Bow River Bridge.
 There is boating and canoeing on the Bow River and its back waters, Echo and Willow Creeks, and the mountains of Banff Park are a continual challenge to alpine climbers.
-The Mount Assiniboine, Lake Louise, and Moraine Lake regions are occassionally chosen by the Alpine Club of Canada for their annual camp.
+The Mount Assiniboine, Lake Louise, and Moraine Lake regions are occasionally chosen by the Alpine Club of Canada for their annual camp.
 This organization also maintains a club-house near the Upper Hot Springs at Banff.

-Modern methods of fish management, including restocking of lakes and streams, provide good fishing for angling enthusiasts.
-Great lake trout occur in Lake Minnewanka near Banff, and rainbow, cut-throat, Dolly Varden, and eastern brook trout are found in many other scenic locations.
+Modern methods of fish management, including restocking of lakes and streams, provide good sport for angling enthusiasts.
+Lake trout occur in Lake Minnewanka near Banff, and rainbow, cutthroat, and eastern brook trout and Dolly Varden are found in many scenic locations.

 Banff has developed into an outstanding winter sports resort and is the centre of a vast territory where skiing lasts from December until April.
 Near the town of Banff are the Mount Norquay slopes where championship downhill and slalom courses have been laid out, and a ski jump, ski tows, chair-lift, and lodge constructed.
-Farther afield, but easily accessible from Lake Louise or Banff,
+Farther afield, but easily accessible from Lake Louise or Banff, are the Ptarmigan-Skoki, Sunshine, Lake Louise, and Mount Assiniboine regions which offer snow conditions comparable to the European Alps.
+Ski lodges at these points provide overnight accommodation, guides, and instructors.
+Skating, curling and other winter sports are highlighted by the annual winter carnival at Banff.

 Top-"Banff Ahead"

 Centre-Mount Norquay Chairlift

 Bottom-Fly-casting at Marvel Lake